2020 Aegean Sea earthquake: Criminal investigation

-Following the deadly 1999 İzmit earthquake which claimed 17,000 lives, Turkey has stepped-up its measures on building codes in respond to earthquakes.
-Codes have enabled increase the safety of newer buildings during seismic events An earthquake tax was established that same year to make infrastructures more resistant to earthquakes.
+Following the deadly 1999 İzmit earthquake which killed 17,000 people, Turkey has stepped-up its measures on building codes in respond to earthquakes.
+These have increased the safety of newer buildings during seismic events.
+An earthquake tax was established that same year to make infrastructures more resistant to earthquakes.

 Among the residential apartments which suffered structural damage was the Yılmaz Erbek Apartment located in the Bayraklı metropolitan district.
 The 10-storey apartment partially collapsed, destroying the first few floors, killing 11 residents and injuring another 11.
 An investigation by the İzmir Chief Public Prosecutor's Office found that poor construction materials and practices, and the lack of inspections led to its collapse.
 During renovation works in the 2000s, the ground floor was renovated for a supermarket.
 Seven of the nine workspaces in the first floor were combined, which meant columns were deliberately cut to make space for the supermarket.
 An exterior wall of the structure was also torn down for a window.
 A total of five indictments were filed against 29 individuals; 10 of whom have been imprisoned.
 Several public officials were also accused of neglect of duty in the role of the collapse.

 Another four individuals were involved in a lawsuit for their roles in the collapse of the Doğanlar Apartment that killed 15 and injured 12.
 Two of the accused were detained by authorities for "causing the death and injury of more than one person by conscious negligence", and could face jail time of up to 20 years.
 Officials also arrested individuals involved in the construction of the Rıza Bey Apartment.